ThomazGR/MinPipe/README.md

 - Pass `Rscript minpipe.R -h` to see the help text
 #### Arguments
 - -f or --file is the argument needed for the metadata.txt, passing as a path/to/metadata.txt
-- -g or --groups needs to be passed in order of base comparison comma-separated, e.g. CT,HFD,HFDCB
 - -o or --organism is the name of the organism to be used for gene annotation, either `mmu` or `hsa`, others will be supported lately
-- -p or --path is the directory to save all images and tables
+- -p or --path is the path/to/kallisto/results where it would have SAMPLE_FOLDER/abundance.h5 files.
-- -r or --results is the name of the results folder created by the main pipeline
+- -r or --results is the name of the path/to/save/results for tables and visualization.
+- -s or --separator string used as a separator for metadata file.
+Default is ;
 - --no-volcano is a flag that will force no volcano image creation